 - Peer tutors, most of whom are College Reading & Learning Association (CRLA) certified

 - Adjunct faculty

 What Schools Provide

-- One or two tutors who work five hours per week, generally paid by the college's learning center
+- One or two tutors who work five hours per week during both Spring and Fall semesters, paid by the college

-- A campus supervisor, usually the director or assistant director of the campus learning center, who attends the yearly meeting and trains and supervises the school's tutor(s) as part of his or her regular work obligation
+- A Campus Supervisor, often the director or assistant director of the campus learning center, who recruits, hires, and supervises the school's tutor(s) and attends the annual STAR Conference/business meeting